 Images may be needed to check for signs of liver damage.
 This can be done with:

-- To treat the underlying cause of the liver failure
+- Treat the underlying cause of the liver failure

-- To treat liver failure complications, such as bleeding problems or seizures
+- Treat problems from liver failure such as bleeding or seizures

 Diet and Lifestyle Changes